NUH Maternity COVID19 FAQ’s

 As all antenatal classes have been cancelled, is there a virtual tour or more information on the Maternity Units?

-On the home page there is a video under the heading ‘about our maternity service’ which will give you some more information and also shows images of some of the ward areas and Labour Ward rooms.
+On the home page of our website there is a video under the heading ‘about our maternity service’ which will give you some more information and also shows images of some of the ward areas and Labour Ward rooms.

 If you scroll down on the home page to ‘find us’ there are two further videos showing the entrances and access to City maternity unit, and QMC.